pandaApe/HLTrafficLightsIndicatorView/README.md

 ### Vibration for runway layer
 <img src="Img/Spring.png" alt="Animated gif">

 In iOS9 Apple finally made the ```CASpringAnimation``` class public, we can simplly create an attractive spring animation effecting CALayer.
 But our indicator view must be compatible with iOS8+.
-To archive the subtle effects for runway layer, we should dig out little physics knowledge, that is Vibration.
+To archive the subtle effects for runway layer, we should dig out little physics knowledge, that is the Vibration.

 Pls check reference bellow: